-- (a) The Employer and the Union recognize that grievances may arise concerning: - (1) differences between the parties respecting the interpretation, application, operation, or any alleged violation of a provision of this agreement, including a question as to whether or not a matter is subject to arbitration; or - (2) the dismissal, discipline, or suspension of an employee bound by this agreement. - (b) The procedure for resolving a grievance shall be the grievance procedure in this article. - (c) Where the aggrieved employee is a steward, he/she shall not, where possible, act as a steward in respect of his/her own grievance but shall submit the grievance through another steward or union staff representative.
+(a) The Employer and the Union recognize that grievances may arise concerning:

+(1) differences between the parties respecting the interpretation, application, operation, or any alleged violation of a provision of this agreement, including a question as to whether or not a matter is subject to arbitration; or

+- (2) the dismissal, discipline, or suspension of an employee bound by this agreement. - (b) The procedure for resolving a grievance shall be the grievance procedure in this article.